taosdata/TDengine/docs/en/03-get-started/02-install.md

 The steps are as below:

 - Download and install the TDengine Enterprise installation package.
-- To uninstall taosX, run the `uninstall_taosx.exe` file.
+- To uninstall taosX, run the `uninstall_TDengine.exe` file.
 - To start or stop the `taosx` service, run the `sc start/stop taosd` command.
 - To start or stop the `taosx` service, run the `sc start/stop taosadapter` command.
 - To start or stop the `taosx` service, run the `sc start/stop taoskeeper` command.